Electrical & Computer Engineering Department

 Doctoral Courses

 Courses numbered 700 or above in the Electrical Engineering and Math courses are designed as PhD courses.
-Other courses may be accepted as PhD courses with the approval of the PhD advisor and chair of the EECE Department.
+Other courses may be accepted as PhD courses with the approval of the PhD advisor and chair of the ECE Department.

 Dissertation Advisor